El Paso County’s Family Court Division X

 It’s always refreshing to see a round peg fitting into a round hole.
 And in this case, that is especially true.
-Division X at the El Paso County District Court handles family law matters primarily (or exclusively?).
+Division X is the family court in El Paso County, handling divorce and other family law matters primarily (or exclusively?).

 At one time, something like 50% of domestic relations cases were assigned to Division X for purposes of temporary orders, or uncontested final orders, with the other “lettered divisions” sharing the remainder.
 So if you had a family law matter, you would be spending a lot of time in front of the Division X magistrate.

 For a long time, Magistrate M. Flynn Feeney was the Division X magistrate, but upon his retirement, Magistrate Catherine Mitchell Helton replaced him.
 And since she has been appointed a District Court Judge effective May 2, there was another Division X opening to fill.

 Family Court Magistrate Bynum